 H.R.
-493, as passed by the House, also prohibits discrimination in employment because of genetic information and, with certain exceptions, prohibits an employer from requesting, requiring, or purchasing genetic information.
+493, as passed originally by the House and most recently by the Senate, also prohibits discrimination in employment because of genetic information and, with certain exceptions, prohibits an employer from requesting, requiring, or purchasing genetic information.
 If such information is obtained, the bill requires that it be treated as part of a confidential medical record and provides that an employer is considered to be in compliance with the maintenance of information requirements if the genetic information is treated as a confidential record under § 102(d)(3)(B) of the Americans with Disabilities Act.
-In addition, the bill does not prohibit an entity covered by regulations promulgated pursuant to part C of title XI of the Social Security Act or section 264 of the Health Insurance Portability and Accountability Act from any use or disclosure of health information that is authorized by those regulations.
+In addition, the bill does not prohibit an entity covered by regulations promulgated pursuant to part C of Title XI of the Social Security Act or section 264 of the Health Insurance Portability and Accountability Act from any use or disclosure of health information that is authorized by those regulations.
 H.R.
-493, but not S. 358, adds a provision in title II, like that in title I of H.R.
-493, relating to the genetic information of a fetus or embryo.
-The House bill provides that references to genetic information in title II include genetic information on a fetus carried by a pregnant woman and, with respect to an individual utilizing assisted reproductive technology, includes genetic information of any embryo legally held by the individual or family
+493 adds a provision in Title II, like that in Title I, relating to the genetic information of a fetus or embryo.
+There are detailed provisions on enforcement that generally apply the remedies available in existing civil rights laws such as Title VII of the Civil Rights Act of 1964, 42 U.S.C. § 2000e-4 et seq.